-To make price gouging unlawful, to expand the ability of the Federal Trade Commission to seek permanent injunctions and equitable relief, and for other purposes.

-- 1 Be it enacted by the Senate and House of Representa-

-- 2 tives of the United States of America in Congress assembled,
+- To make price gouging unlawful, to expand the ability of the Federal Trade Commission to seek permanent injunctions and equitable relief, and for other purposes. - 1 Be it enacted by the Senate and House of Representa- - 2 tives of the United States of America in Congress assembled,

-- 3 SECTION 1.
+3 SECTION 1.
 SHORT TITLE; TABLE OF CONTENTS.

-- 4 (a) Short Title.-This Act may be cited as the

-- 5 "Price Gouging Prevention Act of 2024".

-- 6 (b) Table of Contents for

-- 7 this Act is as follows:
+- 4 (a) SHORT TITLE.-This Act may be cited as the - 5 "Price Gouging Prevention Act of 2025". - 6 (b) TABLE OF CONTENTS.-The table of contents for - 7 this Act is as follows:

-- Sec.
+Sec.
 1. Short title; table of contents.

-- Sec.
-2. Definitions.
+Sec.
+2. Definitions. $\mathbf{2}$

-- Sec.
+Sec.
 3. Prevention of price gouging.